lukrycyfa/product-survey-dapp/README.md

 ### **Required Tech Stack**

 - To deploy and test this Project you would be needing these tech stacks...
-    - Internet Computer Protocol (ICP): The core platform for deploying the chatbot, providing a decentralized infrastructure.
+    - Internet Computer Protocol (ICP): The core platform for deploying the Survey App, providing a decentralized infrastructure.
-    - JavaScript/TypeScript: Used for the development of the chatbot, leveraging modern web development practices.
+    - JavaScript/TypeScript: Used for the development of the Survey App, leveraging modern web development practices.
     - Node.js: The runtime environment for executing the JavaScript code outside of a browser.
     - Express: Node.js web application framework that provides a robust set of features for web and mobile applications, APIs.
     - DFINITY Canister SDK: A toolkit for building and deploying applications on the Internet Computer.